ahmed-yamany/MakeConstraints/README.md

 # MakeConstraints

-The way I follow to make UI Constraints easily, I converted it to a package that you can easily use
+The way I follow to easily make UI Constraints , I converted it to a package that you can easily use

 Add to your project using Swift Package Manager